zzzcccyyyggg/Kotoamatsukami/README.md

 The name "Kotoamatsukami" is derived from my favorite anime, **Naruto**, which features the best genjutsu in my heart.

-I will provide a complete set of related documentation in the future.
+I will provide a complete set of related documentation in the future,now you can find the dynamically link files-Kotoamatsukami.so in /bin/build,and the /bin/test contains the different files obsfucated by different methods.

 PS:This project is written by myself out of interest, it may not be complete, if you have any questions about this project, please feel free to contact me.

 ## Obfuscation

-Currently open obfuscation functions include:

 The following test file is rc4 encryption algorithm(source file in the end of this readme),the ida view of the original file is as follows:

 ![image-20241220160418783](https://zzzcccimage1.oss-cn-beijing.aliyuncs.com/img/image-20241220160418783.png)

+Currently open obfuscation functions include:

 ### Loopen